Patriarch of All Romania

 The Patriarch of All Romania (Patriarh al Întregii Românii; [patriˈarh al ɨnˈtred͡ʒi romɨˈni]) is the title of the head of the Romanian Orthodox Church.
-The Patriarch is officially styled as Archbishop of Bucharest, Metropolitan of Muntenia and Dobrogea, Locum tenens of the throne of Caesarea Cappadociae and Patriarch of the Romanian Orthodox Church.
-Patriarch Daniel acceded to this position on 12 September 2007.
+The Patriarch is officially styled as Archbishop of Bucharest, Metropolitan of Muntenia and Dobruja, Locum tenens of the throne of Caesarea Cappadociae and Patriarch of the Romanian Orthodox Church.
+The current patriarch Daniel acceded to this position on 12 September 2007.